- Military Basics

 The TSP is then responsible for assessing the value of your property and may send someone to inspect the damaged property, repair items, or pick up any items that are damaged beyond economical repair.
 They are required to share those assessment reports with you upon written request.
-If an item(s) is lost, the TSP will start an official tracer to locate your goods.
+If an item(s) is lost, the TSP will start a tracer to locate your goods.

 Note: If the TSP has stopped communication, do not dispose of, obtain a repair estimate, or repair any items in your claim without first contacting the MCO for approval.

 Step 4: Finalize the settlement or transfer to the MCO